 Valleytronics is based on the crucial trapping of charge carriers in energy valleys; however, device development is hindered by the complexity involved with the necessary valley polarization.

 Several researchers have generated valley polarization in semiconductors called transition-metal dichalcogenides by producing an excited state through exposure to circularly polarized light.
 This approach, however, results in a state of nonequilibrium of dynamical valley polarization that is difficult to exploit because it demands sustained optical pumping, which requires light to pump electrons to a higher energy state.

-“This problem can be eliminated by creating a permanent valley polarization by means of magnetic doping,” said KAUST Professor of Material Science and Engineering Udo Schwingenschlögl.
+“This problem can be eliminated by creating a permanent valley polarization by means of magnetic doping,” says Udo Schwingenschlögl, a professor of material science and engineering at KAUST.

-To test this hypothesis, Schwingenschlögl and his research scientist Dr. Singh computationally investigated the effect of magnetic doping using chromium and vanadium on valley polarization in single layers of molybdenum disulfide (MoS2)1.
+To test this hypothesis, Schwingenschlögl and research scientist Nirpendra Singh computationally investigated the effect of magnetic doping using chromium and vanadium on valley polarization in single layers of molybdenum disulfide (MoS2).
 This two-dimensional transition-metal dichalcogenide comprises molybdenum atoms connected to six sulfur atoms, forming a transition metal sheet sandwiched between two sulfur sheets.

-According to Schwingenschlögl, this surprising extended-moment formation counteracts the valley polarization.
-“We had to adapt to this situation, and eventually we were able to exploit it,” he added.
+According to Schwingenschlögl this surprising extended-moment formation counteracts the valley polarization.
+“We had to adapt to this situation, and eventually we were able to exploit it,” he adds.
 Consequently, the team experimented with vanadium-doped single-layer MoS2 to find that the resulting material exhibited permanent valley polarization.